When someone is given a life sentence, they will be subject to that sentence for the rest of their life.

 For the most serious cases of murder, an offender may be sentenced to a life sentence with a ‘whole life order.’
 This means that their crime was so serious that they will never be released from prison.

-As of 30 June 2020 there were 63 whole-life prisoners and an additional three life prisoners being treated in secure hospitals.
-The list of offenders with a whole-life term includes serial killers Rosemary West and Levi Bellfield.
+As of 30 June 2023, there were 65 whole-life prisoners.
+The list of offenders with a whole-life term includes murderers Rosemary West, Levi Bellfield, Michael Adebolajo, Wayne Couzens and Lucy Letby.
 (Statistics taken from the Ministry of Justice’s offender management statistics publications.)

 Discretionary life sentences